skcheng003/webook/README.md

 + Edit user's profile.
 + Query user's profile.

-A lot of new functions on the way...
+A lot of new features on the way...

 ---